Close Menu

 The court proceedings on June 19 saw Natasha plead not guilty to all charges before Justice Chizoba Orji of the Federal Capital Territory High Court in Abuja.

-She was granted bail in the sum of ₦50 million, with one surety who must own landed property within the court’s jurisdiction.
+She was granted bail with a ₦50 million bond and one surety who must own landed property within the court’s jurisdiction.

-The bail decision was met with mixed reactions, with the prosecution urging for her remand on grounds of potential interference with investigations.
+The bail decision sparked mixed reactions, with the prosecution urging her remand due to fears that she might interfere with the investigations.

-While her defense argued that she poses no flight risk and is entitled to the presumption of innocence.
+Her defense argued that she poses no flight risk and deserves the presumption of innocence.

 The demand for Akpabio to step aside while testifying has stirred intense debate